 Larger fillings might need to be replaced with porcelain inlays or onlays, which are made of a highly durable feldspar quartz mixture.
 Composite fillings are made from powdered glass, quartz, silica, or other ceramic particles added to a resin base.
 These are highly durable and are made to match the colour of your natural teeth.

 What could I get out of replacing my metal fillings?

 There are several benefits to replacing fillings.
-Firstly, metal fillings contain mercury, which is a toxin, and although there is scant evidence this has harmed people’s health, many patients want it removed anyway.
+Firstly, silver fillings contain mercury, which is a toxin, and although there is scant evidence this has harmed people’s health, many patients want it removed anyway.
 Secondly, white fillings are shaded to match your teeth, which is more aesthetically pleasing than having metal showing when you smile or laugh.
 Thirdly, if your amalgam fillings are old, they may need replacing.
 After removing the old filling, your dentist will clean out any hidden decay and fit a new, strong, tooth-coloured replacement.

 Are there any downsides to replacing my metal fillings?

 Having a new filling can result in increased sensitivity, although this usually fades over days or weeks.
 There’s also the issue of expense.
 If you’re replacing a large amalgam filling, you’ll probably need an inlay, onlay, or crown, which are considerably more expensive than the cost of a tooth-coloured filling.